 When you choose a sleep training method for your baby or toddler with a lot of energy, he will likely go longer than others.
 My youngest son can be playing hard and not seem tired, then he’s sleeping 5 minutes later.
 He’s just different than my first.
 So, whether you choose cry it out or a no-cry sleep training method, plan for a longer process and be pleasantly surprised if it’s not.
 With a lot of energy, you can probably bet your baby or toddler will not protest for a short 5 minutes like some children, but that will also depend on his persistence.

 Again, there are good and bad things about all of these temperament traits.
 We need all different kinds of people in this world and while it can be tiring keeping up with my sons, it’s a whole lot of fun, too!
 The most challenging part of the energetic child is combining this energy with other temperament traits.
-If your child is slow-to-adapt and energetic, he might react like a wild animal with a lot of energetic running around when he is really anxious about having visitors over.
-If he is overtired after a late bedtime and is sensitive to stimulation, he might get very hyper to the point you think he might not be tired, but in reality, he is exhausted (been there, done that).
-It is important to be in tune with his other temperament traits because if there is something else that he is responding to, no amount of running around may resolve it.
+If your child is slow-to-adapt and energetic, he might react with a lot of energetic running around when he is really anxious about having visitors over.

-Explore each of the 9 temperament traits, Intensity, Persistence, Sensitivity, Perceptiveness, Adaptability, Regularity, Energy, First Reaction, and Mood, focusing on how they play a role in your baby’s sleep and in the final part, take an assessment quiz to help figure out you and your baby or toddler’s temperament and see how it might be similar or different.
+Explore each of the 9 temperament traits… Intensity, Persistence, Sensitivity, Perceptiveness, Adaptability, Regularity, Energy, First Reaction, and Mood.
+Learn how they play a role in your baby’s sleep.
+In the final part, take an assessment quiz.
+Figure out your and your child’s temperament and see how it might be similar or different.